Kaljurand/owl-verbalizer/README.md

 This you can use on computers where the path to SWI-Prolog is different than the one that you used during building.

-If executing the EXE-file results in an "out of stack" error, then increase the stack sizes via options `local/1` and `global/1`, and recompile.
+If executing the EXE-file results in an "out of stack" error, then increase the stack sizes and recompile.

 Using the OWL verbalizer webservice